hyperledger/toc/project-reports/2023/2023-Q1-Hyperledger-Iroha.md

 ## Iroha v2

 Outstanding PR count: 13, most of which are new.
-PRs are completed in about a week and a half.
+PRs are reviewed and merged in about a week and a half.

 To save RAM, the responsibility for storing blocks has been delegated to Kura to keep blocks on disk when they are not in use.